The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit Configurations: Radial mass deposition

-In Figure~\ref{fig:median} we plot the medians of the radial mass distributions of the satellite particles from the simulations, compared to this analytical approximation and the corresponding result from our simple theoretical model, resulting from the solution of Eq.~\ref{eqn:tidal}.
-This equation describes the host-facing edge of the satellite and therefore lies at least one satellite half-mass radius nearer to the host than the satellite center to which the analytic curve refers.
-Furthermore, the model curve has been computed assuming the host to be a Hernquist sphere, which has a shallower potential gradient (and thus allows the satellite to penetrate further into the host before being stripped) than the point-mass assumed for the host in the analytic description.
+The curve resulting from our model~A (dotted line) has a shape very similar to that of the analytic curve using the Jacobi radius (solid line).
+Both of these describe the stripping purely as a result of tidal forces, our model~A assuming a satellite in free fall towards the host, the analytic description assuming a satellite on a circular orbit.
+In our Eq.~\ref{eqn:tidal}, however, $d$ is the distance between the host center and the leading edge of the satellite, whereas in Eq.~\ref{eqn:jacobimedian} it refers to the distance between host center and satellite center, and thus our model~A curve lies at least one half-mass radius further inwards than the analytic curve.
+Furthermore, our model assumes the host to be a Hernquist sphere, which has a shallower potential gradient (and thus allows the satellite to penetrate further into the host before being stripped) than the point-mass assumed for the host in the analytic description.

-The Figure shows very clearly that the simulations differ strongly from the theoretical models.
-For the minor mergers, the difference is less pronounced, especially for the $1:5$ mergers, where the simulations match the analytic result quite well.
-But for less massive satellites, the deviations get stronger and the mass gets deposited at much larger radii than the theoretical predictions would suggest.
-For reference, Fig.~\ref{fig:median} also shows a rough fit to the medians from the simulations, rendered in a form analogous to Eq.~\ref{eqn:jacobi}.